-Embark on an unforgettable Canada–Israel Inclusion Mission!
-Discover innovation, explore vibrant communities, and engage with leaders fostering inclusion.
-Experience meaningful dialogues, cultural richness, and breathtaking sights from Tel Aviv to Jerusalem.
-This unique journey promises connection, learning, and inspiration, leaving you with lasting memories and a renewed sense of purpose.
-Join us for a transformative experience!
+Embark on an unforgettable mission to Israel to discover innovation, explore vibrant communities, and engage with leaders fostering inclusion.
+Experience meaningful dialogues, cultural richness, and historical sights from Tel Aviv to Jerusalem, leaving you with lasting impressions and a renewed sense of purpose.

 Sign up to receive our early bird discount code!